 On the crest of the wave

 For several months, UFOs have occupied their place in the American public debate.
-The movies of tick-shaped objects flying at an incomprehensible speed and interviews with US Navy pilots have captured the public imagination, bringing growing interest even among congressional politicians.
-The videos of these aircraft have come out of the "undergrowth" of ufologists and science fiction enthusiasts and under the eyes of all, on Youtube, raise more than one question.
+The movies of tick-shaped objects flying at an incomprehensible speed and interviews by US Navy pilots have captured the public imagination leading to growing interest even among politicians in Congress.
+The videos of these aircraft have emerged from the "undergrowth" of ufologists and science fiction enthusiasts and under everyone's eyes, on Youtube, they raise more than one question.

 The establishment of this task force comes 6 months after the first report presented by the Pentagon.
-A report, relaunched by the New York Times, who gave no answers, but presented the questions in a revolutionary way.
-I'm going for points: the Office of the Director of American Intelligence admitted 143 sightings.
+A report, relaunched by the New York Times, who did not give answers, but who presented the questions in a revolutionary way.
+I'll go by points: the Office of the Director of American Intelligence admitted 143 sightings.
 He admitted that most of them were physical objects, not atmospheric phenomena or things that can be explained differently.
 More important: he admitted that 21 of these sightings show objects moved by advanced technical knowledge unknown to the US.

 In a nutshell: the US has had to admit that their airspace is constantly being violated by things no one knows what they are.
 Does that seem little to you?